From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 2011 photo of O’Leaver’s before the exterior renovation.

-By 1981 Goddard’s Bar & Grill setup shop.
-Goddard’s didn’t feature live music as far as I could tell but did play Top-40’s on the weekends.
-It was also a much more casual place than Roma and more akin to a sport bar than a lounge.
-Its owner was also responsible for turning the lot to the north into volleyball courts as another way to attract business.
-Volleyball was becoming a popular bar sport at the time with places like Ranch Bowl also having courts.
+Goddard’s Bar & Grill set up shop in the building by 1981.
+Goddard’s didn’t feature live music but did play Top 40s on the weekends and was more akin to a sports bar than a lounge.
+Its owner turned the lot to the north into volleyball courts as another way to attract business, a popular bar sport at the time.

 The volleyball courts at O’Leaver’s Pub.

-By 1992 Dan Leaver took over the “Home to Sand and Suds” which by that time was showing its age.
-He changed its name it O’Leaver’s Pub – I suspect it was an attempt to put an Irish spin on the bar which may also explain its green walls.
-In those days, its main attraction remained its volleyball courts.
+By 1992, Dan Leaver took over the “Home to Sand and Suds,” which by that time was showing its age.
+He changed its name to O’Leaver’s Pub.
+I suspect it was an attempt to put an Irish spin on the bar, which may also explain its green walls.
 The bar retained the O’Leaver’s name after it was sold in 2002.
 The new owners, Chris Mello and Sean Conway, were responsible for turning a volleyball bar into one of the best indie music spots in the city.

 2016 photo inside O’Leaver’s.
 Photo courtesy of Hear Nebraska.

-Chris explained during an interview with Lazy-i in 2007 that they never planned for it to be a music venue.
-They tried different things to attract an audience beyond the volleyball crowd and regulars.
-They tried karaoke, cheap beer nights and even acoustic music once a week.
+Mello explained during an interview with Lazy-i in 2007 that they never planned for it to be a music venue.
+They tried karaoke, cheap beer nights, and even acoustic music once a week.
 It wasn’t until a musician left a PA system after a show that they decided to put it to use.

 2024 photo of O’Leaver’s from Saddle Creek.

-By that time the 49’r began turning away certain acts who happened to make their way to O’Leaver’s.
-Something serendipitous occurred when Simon Joyner and Tim Kasher of Cursive dropped in to perform which happened to be the same day that the founders of One Percent Productions showed up.
+By that time, the 49’r had begun turning away certain acts who happened to make their way to O’Leaver’s.
+Something serendipitous occurred when Simon Joyner and Tim Kasher of Cursive dropped in to perform, which happened to be the same day that the founders of One Percent Productions showed up.
 In O’Leaver’s they saw a place that could fill a need for bands that were too small for Sokol.

 2024 photo inside O’Leaver’s Pub.
 Photo courtesy of O’Leaver’s.

-The pub that started without a stage or lighting built a stage against a backdrop of the owners vinyl record sleeves with the likes of Phil Collins, Michael Jackson, Van Halen, Bruce Springsteen and many others stapled to the wall.
-One thing led to another and O’Leaver’s began attracting not only top local talent but some of the best indie rock acts in the entire country.
-It didn’t hurt that O’Leaver’s offered free beer to the bands that played.
+The pub that started without a stage or lighting built one against a backdrop of the owners’ vinyl record sleeves, with the likes of Phil Collins, Michael Jackson, Van Halen, and Bruce Springsteen stapled to the wall.
+O’Leaver’s began attracting not only top local talent but some of the best indie rock acts in the country.
+It didn’t hurt that it offered free beer to the bands that played.

 2024 photo of O’Leaver’s from across the volleyball courts across the parking lot.

-As better equipped music venues such as Waiting Room and Slowdown opened their doors, O’Leaver’s cut back on its number of acts.
+As better-equipped venues such as Waiting Room and Slowdown opened their doors, O’Leaver’s cut back on its number of acts.
 By that point, it appealed to bands that could play in front of their friends and get hammered while doing it.

-The latest iteration of the bar was founded in 2012 when Tim Kasher and other members of Cursive in addition to longtime bartender Chris Machmueller of Ladyfinger bought it.
+The latest iteration of the bar was founded in 2012 when Kasher and other members of Cursive, in addition to longtime bartender Chris Machmueller of Ladyfinger, bought it.
+The new owners added an outdoor patio and a separate room, and generally cleaned the place up while retaining its well-worn aesthetic.

 Photo of the patio space at O’Leaver’s courtesy of its Facebook page.